edarruiz/DomainDrivenDesign.SDK/README.md

 In the book, the author uses Java to create some examples of the implementations as real and fictitious scenarios to demonstrate the usage of the concepts explained along the chapters.
 When using C# to create this implementations, we have a lot of tools and powerful ways of how to implement all the DDD concepts within the dotnet framework.

-But before that, is very important that you notice you should know and master **all the basic concepts** of the domain-driven design before jumping into the code.
+But before that, is very important you notice you should know and master **all the basic concepts** of the domain-driven design before jumping into the code.

-The next sections will help to describe this concepts without getting too deep into the details.
+The next sections will give you an overview of the basic concepts without getting too much into the details.

 ### Ubiquitous Language